What Humans Can Actually Eat | Part II

 In glucose metabolism, insulin rises, signaling cells to burn sugar and store fat.
 In fat metabolism, insulin stays low, and cells preferentially oxidize fatty acids and ketones.

 These modes compete.
-High glucose availability suppresses fat oxidation.
-High fat availability suppresses glucose oxidation.
-This isn’t a design flaw.
-It’s efficiency.
+High glucose suppresses fat oxidation.
+High fat suppresses glucose oxidation.
+Not a design flaw.
+Efficiency.
 The body selects the most available fuel and downregulates the other pathway to avoid metabolic interference.

 But here’s what makes humans unusual: unlike most mammals, we maintain robust ketogenic capacity.
 We can generate ketones sufficient to supply 60–70% of brain energy, something most animals cannot do efficiently.

-Why would natural selection preserve expensive metabolic machinery unless it saw regular use?
-The simplest explanation: our ancestors routinely operated in fat metabolism mode.
+Natural selection doesn’t preserve expensive metabolic machinery without cause.
+The simplest explanation is that our ancestors routinely operated in fat metabolism mode.
 Not occasionally during famine, but as a default state punctuated by carbohydrate availability.

 What Actually Happened